timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE II-THE BUDGET PROCESS/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION.md

   * (C) the use of standard classifications.

 ### §1115.
 Federal Government and agency performance plans
 * (a) FEDERAL GOVERNMENT PERFORMANCE PLANS.—In carrying out the provisions of section 1105(a)(28), the Director of the Office of Management and Budget shall coordinate with agencies to develop the Federal Government performance plan.
-In addition to the submission of such plan with each budget of the United States Government, the Director of the Office of Management and Budget shall ensure that all information required by this subsection is concurrently made available on the website provided under section 1122 and updated periodically, but no less than annually.
+In addition to the submission of such plan with each budget of the United States Government, the Director of the Office of Management and Budget shall ensure that all information required by this subsection is concurrently made available on a website described in section 1122 and updated periodically, but no less than annually.
 The Federal Government performance plan shall—

   * (1) establish Federal Government performance goals to define the level of performance to be achieved during the year in which the plan is submitted and the next fiscal year for each of the Federal Government priority goals required under section 1120(a) of this title;